How to Write an Impactful Creative Brief

 Audience

-Your creative brief should answer the question, who are you creating this project for?
+Your creative brief should answer the question, Who are you creating this project for?
 Your audience is the people who will ultimately use, read, or interact with the project you’re working on.
 This section could include demographic information or details about their interests and preferences.
 It should also explain why this is the target audience and how your project will speak to their needs.

 Objectives and goals

 The objectives and goals of your project explain why the project is a good idea for you.
 What do you plan to accomplish?
 Sometimes, you may have a specific metric to hit, such as a certain number of new customers, subscribers, or sales.
 In other cases, the goals may be more abstract, such as shifting the brand’s demographic.
-When objectives are specific with measurable objectives, it’s easier to measure progress and clearly understand what success looks like for both you and the design team.
+When objectives are specific and measurable, it’s easier to measure progress and clearly understand what success looks like for both you and the design team.

 Tone and key message